Jeppesen: History

 In 1989, Jeppesen purchased Lockheed DataPlan, a flight planning and weather services company.

 1990s

-Between 1990 and 1995, Jeppesen expanded globally by opening offices in Australia and China to serve customers in the Asia-Pacific region, and continued to expand through acquisition by purchasing TannGuide, which became the JeppGuide airport directory; APU, which became part of OpsData; and International Aviation Publishers, which created aviation maintenance training manuals;
+Between 1990 and 1995, Jeppesen expanded globally by opening offices in Australia and China to serve customers in the Asia-Pacific region, and continued to expand through acquisition by purchasing TannGuide, which became the JeppGuide airport directory; Aircraft Performance Unlimited (APU), which became part of OpsData; and International Aviation Publishers, which created aviation maintenance training manuals;

 In 1996, Jeppesen introduced JeppView, which provided a complete, worldwide library of terminal aeronautical charts on CD-ROM;

 In 1996, Jeppesen acquired MentorPlus, a maker of PC-based aviation and marine moving map and flight planning applications;

 In 1998 Jeppesen introduced Internet-based delivery of NavData updates.

 2000s

 In 2000, Jeppesen purchased Nobeltec, Inc., a Portland, Oregon-based company that provides marine navigation software and charts;

 In 2000, Jeppesen was acquired by The Boeing Company.
 Boeing bought Jeppesen from the Tribune Company, which had acquired Times-Mirror and was selling off its non-core assets;

 In 2002, Jeppesen's first commercial electronic flight bag and Internet-based chart delivery were introduced;

 In 2003, Jeppesen became the first commercial organization to be certified by the Federal Aviation Administration as a Qualified Internet Communications Provider (QICP);

 In 2004, Jeppesen acquired SBS International, a New York City-based provider of crew scheduling services.
 Jeppesen acquired SBS through an arrangement with Boeing, which had purchased SBS in 2001;

 In 2006, Jeppesen purchased Carmen Systems, a provider of crew scheduling and disruption management software.
 The company was headquartered in Gothenburg, Sweden, and had some 300 employees.
 Jeppesen quickly consolidated Carmen and SBS product offerings and locations;

 In 2007, Jeppesen purchased C-MAP, a provider of digital maritime cartography, data services and other navigational information.
 C-MAP became part of Jeppesen's marine division.
 It has operations in Italy, the United Kingdom, Norway, Greece, Poland, Russia, India, Japan, South Korea, Singapore, Malaysia, Australia and the United States;

 In 2008, Jeppesen purchased Ocean Systems, Inc., an Alameda, California-based provider of vessel and voyage optimization solutions for commercial marine operations;

 In 2008, Jeppesen received FAA approval for its Airport Moving Map application for Class 2 electronic flight bags;

 In 2009, Jeppesen received FAA approval to design and validate required navigation performance (RNP) procedures in the United States;

 In 2009, Jeppesen sold its Nobeltec product line to Signet USA.